sandhya25062002/Python-Practice-and-Projects/Mini-Projects/ATM-System/README.md

-## Python ATM System
+#  Python ATM System

 ## Description
 This is a simple ATM system project built in Python to practice conditional statements (if, elif, else) and loops (while).
 The program allows a user to log in and perform basic ATM operations.

 ## Features
-User login authentication View account balance Deposit money Withdraw money with balance check Exit option Invalid input handling
+- Login authentication
+- View balance
+- Deposit money
+- Withdraw money
+- Exit option

 ## Concepts Used
-if / elif / else
+- if / elif / else
-while loop
+- while loop
-user input
+- user input
-variables
+- variables

 ## Run Program
 python atm.py